execas/execas.github.io/_posts/2020-01-11-advanced-rop.md

 ...
 ```

-With all the information gathered, below is our in unfinished exploit:
+With all the information gathered, below is our unfinished exploit:

 ```python
 # r2l2_exploit2.py